-- Subsection (2) is based on existing definition of setback in 14.04.020; the remainder is new material. - (1) An application for a project permit must observe the minimum setbacks applied by this chapter and adopted for the subject zone in Title 14 Division 1. - (2) Effect of setback. - (a) No structure or portion of a structure may be located within the minimum setback applicable to a lot except as permitted in this chapter. - (b) The area within a setback must remain free of junk. - (3) Measurement.
-All setbacks must be measured at right angles, or as near to right angles as possible, to the nearest property line in a plane horizontal to the ground. - (4) Atypical lot configurations.
-For a lot configuration that is not described in this Chapter, the Director must determine applicability of setbacks as an Administrative Decision in compliance with the following criteria: - (a) required setbacks must implement the purpose of the setback; - (b) required setbacks must not permit the placement of buildings on the site in a manner that will constitute a grant of special privileges inconsistent with the limitations placed on other properties in the vicinity and incompatible with surrounding uses.
+- (1) An application for a project permit must observe the minimum setbacks applied by this chapter and adopted for the subject zone in Title 14 Division 1. - (2) Effect of setback. - (a) No structure or portion of a structure may be located within the minimum setback applicable to a lot except as permitted in this chapter. - (b) The area within a setback must remain free of junk. - (3) Measurement.
+All setbacks must be measured at right angles, or as near to right angles as possible, to the nearest property line in a plane horizontal to the ground. - (4) Typical lot configurations.
+For a lot configuration that is substantially similar to a lot configuration shown in SCC 14.28.060, the Director must determine applicability of setbacks consistent with that section. - (5) Atypical lot configurations.
+For a lot configuration that is not described in this Chapter, the Director must determine applicability of setbacks as an Administrative Decision in compliance with the following criteria: - (a) required setbacks must implement the purpose of the setback; - (b) required setbacks must not permit the placement of buildings on the site in a manner that will constitute a grant of special privileges inconsistent with the limitations placed on other properties in the vicinity and incompatible with surrounding uses. - (6) Application of setbacks under this chapter may be modified by a variance, except that: - (a) A variance may not modify the 100 percent height of tower setbacks as required per Chapter 14.59 SCC for wireless facility services. - (7) The Director may reduce setbacks within Natural Resource Lands when one or more of the following situations would otherwise preclude reasonable development of the property: - (a) Existing Structures.
+Existing structures are located within the setback area, and allowing new structures to be located within the setback area close to the existing structures will assist in resource operations.

-- (5) Application of setbacks under this chapter may be modified by a variance, except that: - Next line is based on existing SCC 14.16.810(4). - (a) A variance may not modify the 100 percent height of tower setbacks as required per Chapter 14.59 SCC for wireless facility services. - 1 This section is based on existing SCC 14.16.810(8). - (6) The Director may reduce setbacks within Natural Resource Lands when one or more of the following situations would otherwise preclude reasonable development of the property: - (a) Existing Structures.
-Existing structures are located within the setback area, and allowing new structures to be located within the setback area close to the existing structures will assist in resource operations. - (b) Road Right-of-Way as Part of Building Setback Calculation.
-Where a natural resource land abuts right-of-way, the Director may reduce the setback by including the right-of-way footage in the setback calculation. - Next line is based on existing SCC 14.16.810(6). - (7) The setbacks described in this chapter are minimum setbacks.
+- (b) Road Right-of-Way as Part of Building Setback Calculation.
+Where a natural resource land abuts right-of-way, the Director may reduce the setback by including the right-of-way footage in the setback calculation. - (8) The setbacks described in this chapter are minimum setbacks.
 Other setbacks may be required by other code sections, including: - (a) The code section for the applicable zone in Title 14 Division 1; - (b) Chapter 14.24 SCC, Critical Areas; - (c) Chapter 14.48 SCC, Shorelines; - (d) Chapter 12.05 SCC, On-Site Sewage Code; - (e) drinking water code provisions for well protection in Chapter 12.48 SCC; - (f) the applicable building code adopted under SCC Title 15.